lululucialin/lululucialin.github.io/_pages/about.md

 While my current title isn’t “data analyst,” I see myself as one.
 I regularly apply what I’ve learned to my work, using data to solve problems, improve processes, and make decisions.
 Check out some of the library projects I’ve worked on !

 I’ve also taken on several data projects in my spare time.
-Feel free to connect with me on LinkedIn if you’d like to collaborate
+Feel free to connect with me on LinkedIn if you’d like to collaborate.

 **Markdown generator**